-Express routes are a point-to-point type of service centered on the I-94.
+Express routes (shown in Figure 19) are a point-to-point type of service centered on Interstate 94 (I-94).
 The route is intended to effectively use this high-speed roadway to move customers quickly over long distances in the service area.
-It is the fastest proposed service with stops located in The City of Ypsilanti, the Eisenhower/State area and the Jackson/Maple area.
+It is the fastest proposed service with stops located in the City of Ypsilanti, and the Eisenhower/State and Jackson/Maple areas in Ann Arbor.
 These areas would be served by a stop or stops ranging from one to several.
 All three stop areas would connect into the BRT spine.

-Using shoulder lanes on the I-94 would help improve the service's speed, efficiency, and reliability.
+Using shoulder lanes on I-94 (as in Figure 18) would help improve the service's speed, efficiency, and reliability.
 Discussions should be held with the Michigan Department of Transportation to explore this opportunity.